stevekinney/stevekinney.net/src/courses/figma/widget-api.md

 - **Optimize Performance:** Ensure your widget performs efficiently, especially when interacting with the Figma canvas or external data sources, to provide a seamless experience.
 - **Ensure Security and Privacy:** Be mindful of user data and adhere to best practices for data handling and privacy, especially when integrating with external services.
 - **Iterate Based on Feedback:** Utilize user feedback to continuously improve your widget, adding new features or refining existing functionalities to meet user needs better.

-## Conclusion

-The Figma Widget API provides a powerful avenue for creating customized tools and integrations within Figma, offering endless possibilities for enhancing design workflows and collaboration.
-By developing custom widgets, developers can significantly contribute to the productivity and creativity of design teams, making the design process more efficient and tailored to specific needs.